 - USB controller: Intel Corporation 9 Series Chipset Family USB EHCI Controller #2

 - Audio device: Intel Corporation 9 Series Chipset Family HD Audio Controller

 - PCI bridge: Intel Corporation 9 Series Chipset Family PCI Express Root Port 1 (rev d0)

 - SATA controller: Intel Corporation 9 Series Chipset Family SATA Controller [AHCI Mode]

 - VGA compatible controller: Advanced Micro Devices, Inc. [AMD/ATI] Turks XT [Radeon HD 6670/7670]

 - Ethernet controller: Realtek Semiconductor Co., Ltd. RTL8111/8168/8411 PCI Express Gigabit Ethernet Controller (rev 0c)

-Updated by Will B almost 5 years ago
+Updated by Will B over 5 years ago

 This issue appears to happen when the computer is shut down completely after installation then restarted, and also when the computer is shut down completely then restarted after the first

 When 'fast reboot' is used instead of shutting down between steps, this problem does not seem to occur.